Cardi B Tries To Fight Nicki Minaj At New York Fashion Week Event, Leaves Party With Knot On Her Head

 Cardi B posted a statement to Instagram in which she detailed her grievances with Minaj.
 Based on what she wrote, her attempted attack was triggered by Nicki liking a post about Cardi’s parenting skills.

-“I addressed you once in person, I addressed you a second time in person, and every time you copped a plea!! ” she wrote.
-“But when you mention my child, you choose to like comments about me as a mother, make comments about my abilities to take care of my daughter is when all bets are f–kin off!!
-I’ve worked too hard and come too far to let anybody f–k with my success!!!!”
+“I addressed you once in person, I addressed you a second time in person, and every time you copped a plea!!” she wrote.
+“But when you mention my child, you choose to like comments about me as a mother, make comments about my abilities to take care of my daughter is when all bets are f**kin off!!
+I’ve worked too hard and come too far to let anybody f**k with my success!!!!”

-She ended by calling Minaj a “p*ssy” for being afraid to confront her in person.
+She ended by calling Minaj a “p**sy” for being afraid to confront her in person.

 Cardi B escorted out of fashion party after lunging at Nicki Minaj https://t.co/lDcdxZRJZm pic.twitter.com/0NPtqTHBnX